joshayoung/csharp-testing-types/README.md

 # Query / Command Testing in C#

 ### Query Message:
+* Return/change something.
-* Return/change something with no side-effects.
+* No side-effects.

 ### Command Message:
-* Do not return anything, but change something with side-effects.
+* Do not return anything, but change something.
+* Has side-effects.

 **You can have both a command and a query in one method.**

+*Goal:* changing a method's implementation will not cause our tests to break.

+*From the sender's perspective, if a method is called and has no side effects - do not test it.*

 ---